 In October of 2008, the DM&E was purchased by Canadian Pacific Railway, who is the current owners of this line, but DM&E operates as a dependant subsidiary.

 Located in the town of Rock Valley, this large through truss bridge was built to cross the Rock River.

-Believed to have been built in Byron, Illinois over the Rock River in 1897, the end spans of that heavily skewed bridge were moved here in 1911/1912 to replace an older truss.
-Due to the formerly heavy skewed bridge, the structure here has the appearance of a swing span, as the skewed panels were eliminated.
+Believed to have been built in Byron, Illinois over the Rock River in 1897, the end spans of that heavily skewed bridge were moved here in approximately 1930 to replace an older trestle.
+Due to the formerly heavy skewed bridge, the structure here has the appearance of a swing span, as the 16-foot skewed end panels were eliminated.
 The main spans of the bridge feature a pair of 7-panel, pin connected Pratt Through Trusses.
 The bridge is approached by trestle, and sits on concrete and wood piers.

 Reusing spans was a common technique on American railroads.
 Heavy main line trusses were commonly moved to branch lines to replace lighter bridges.
 While not confirmed by structural documents, there are a number of reasons to think this bridge was moved here from Byron.

 The end spans of the Byron Bridge were unusual structures, with straight end portals, but 45-degree skews on the inside portals.
 The upstream face of the end spans of the Byron Bridge had eight panels at 20 feet 6 inches each, as well as an end panel of 16 feet 6 inches.
 The downstream face had a similar configuration, except it had nine panels.
-Cutting these spans to a no skew 7-panel span would have produced 140 foot spans, which match the lengths of these spans.
-The Byron bridge was replaced in 1910, and this structure was installed in 1911.
+Cutting these spans to a non-skewed 7-panel span would have produced 140 foot spans, which match the lengths of these spans.

 An additional bridge in Minnesota was confirmed to have been relocated from Byron, and has identical structural details to this bridge.